toughlovearena/download.toughlovearena.com/INSTALL.md

 > `socket hang up`

-You didn't delete the draft release before retrying
+You didn't delete the assets from the draft release before retrying

 ### mac errors